Burton Joyce railway station

-Burton Joyce railway station serves the village of Burton Joyce in Nottinghamshire, England.
+Burton Joyce railway station serves the large village of Burton Joyce in Nottinghamshire, England.
 It lies between Carlton and Lowdham stations on the Nottingham to Lincoln Line.

 History

-The builders of the railway faced a good deal of opposition at Burton Joyce which resulted in the station being outside of the village.
-The preferred site of the railway company was near to the Lord Nelson inn, but the innkeeper objected on the grounds that he would have to brew more beer.
-The vicar of St Helen's Church, Burton Joyce, Revd.
+During the railway's construction, the builders of the railway faced a good deal of opposition at Burton Joyce, which resulted in the station being located outside of the village.
+The railway company's preferred site was near the Lord Nelson Inn, but the innkeeper objected on claiming that he would be forced to brew more beer.
+Additionally, the vicar of St Helen's Church, Revd.
 John Rolleston, near whose vicarage the line was to run, objected to the railway on account of the noise.
-Finally the promoters of the railway bought him out and built a new vicarage for him.
+Finally, the promoters of the railway bought him out and built a new vicarage for him.